ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3/_index.md

 * `Cola`
 * `CherryCola`
 * `DoctorDino`
-* `Lemonade`
+* `LemonLime`
 * `DinoDew`

 ### Create new Classes
 You will need to create three new classes, `TRexTriple`, `CarnotaurusCheeseburger`, `DeinonychusDouble`, `AllosaurusAllAmericanBurger`, `Plilosoda`, and `Cretaceous Coffee`.

 #### T-Rex Triple
 The class `TRexTriple` should be declared in the `DinoDiner.Data.Entrees` namespace.
 It should inherit from the `Burger` base class.
-The default configuration is three patties served with Tomato, Ketchup, Mayo, Pickle, Onion, Lettuce, and Tomato.
+The default configuration is three patties served with Ketchup, Mayo, Pickle, Onion, Lettuce, and Tomato.
 The name should always be "T-Rex Triple".

 #### Carnotaurus Cheeseburger
 The class `CarnotaurusCheeseburger` should be declared in the `DinoDiner.Data.Entrees` namespace.
 It should inherit from the `Burger` base class.
 The default configuration is one patties served with Tomato, Ketchup, Pickle, and AmericanCheese.
 The name should always be "Carnotaurus Cheeseburger".